MRLinares/PyBer_Analysis/README.md

 ## Summary

-President's week is where every city type experiences a spike
+President's week is where every city type experiences a spike in revenue.
+I recommend increasing fares this week or making more cars available to see whethere we are at market equilibrium or we can further optimize profits.
+While the Rural market may represent a small fraction of total fares, the high fare per ride and even higher fare per driver numbers represent a promising opportunity.
+Sending more drivers during these peak times may result in exponential profit growth.

-The New Year brought the lowest revenue for the Suburban and Urban market, resources can be re-allocated for this week and placed into Rural markets to see if can boost revenue.
+The New Year brought the lowest revenue for the Suburban and Urban market, resources can be re-allocated for this week and placed into Rural markets to see if can boost revenue., Or maybe this is an opportunity for higher-level fleet maintenance and safety inspections.

 Easter seems like a possible growth opporunity for the Suburban market given the large spike leading up to it and after (many times a recess for schools).